trinodb/trino/docs/src/main/sphinx/security/tls.rst

 ==============================
-Java Keystores and Truststores
+Java keystores and truststores
 ==============================

 .. _server_java_keystore:

-Java Keystore File for TLS
+Java keystore file for TLS
 --------------------------

 Access to the Trino coordinator must be through HTTPS when using Kerberos